-Part of what made her education worth the effort was the outstanding support she found among faculty, particularly her adviser, Professor of Psychology Cynthia Edwards, whom she met at freshman orientation.
+Part of what made her education worth the effort was the outstanding support she found among faculty, particularly her advisor, Professor of Psychology Cynthia Edwards, whom she met at freshman orientation.

 “She immediately made me feel welcome and like I was a part of the Meredith community.
 I could go on and on about what an incredible mentor and role model she has been to me the past four years.”

 As a double major, Ali was also guided by social work faculty members Joy Learman and Christa Riker-Sheets.